Implicit bias training: Criticisms

 Kulik et al. found that in a sample of 2,000, implicit bias training increased the bias against older candidates.

 Noon says implicit bias training initiatives are still in their infancy and require further research.

 Social psychology research has indicated that individuating information (any information about an individual group member other than category information) may eliminate the effects of implicit bias.

-Individuals' scores on the implicit bias test have not been found to correlate with the degree of bias shown in their behavior towards particular groups.
+Individuals' scores on the Implicit Association Test (IAT) have generally been found to correlate only weakly with biased behavior, making the test a poor predictor of how a particular individual will behave toward members of a stereotyped group.

 It came as a major blow when four separate meta–analyses, undertaken between 2009 and 2015—each examining between 46 and 167 individual studies—all showed the IAT [implicit bias test] to be a weak predictor of behavior.
 Proponents of the IAT tend to point to individual studies showing strong links between test scores and racist behavior.
 Opponents counter by highlighting those that, counterintuitively, show a link between biased IAT scores and less discriminatory behavior.

 Goff’s work points to studies showing police officers with high anti-black IAT scores are quicker to shoot at African Americans.
 That finding, though, has been countered by research showing the exact opposite.

 There is also little evidence that the IAT can meaningfully predict discrimination,” notes one paper, “and we thus strongly caution against any practical applications of the IAT that rest on this assumption.

 Interventions to reduce implicit bias did not result in actual changes in behavior:

 A 2017 meta-analysis that looked at 494 previous studies (currently under peer review and not yet published in a journal) from several researchers, including Nosek, found that reducing implicit bias did not affect behavior.

 Another meta-analysis has since been published in 2019, reviewing 492 previous studies.
 It found that: "Our findings suggest that changes in implicit measures are possible, but those changes do not necessarily translate into changes in explicit measures or behavior."